• A hard or soft landing for the economy?

 Risks

-Inflation—Given the unprecedented amount of fiscal and monetary stimulus in previous years, the war in Ukraine, supply chain bottlenecks, underinvestment in production capacity for some commodities, the trend towards de-globalization, and a shortage of labor, there is a risk that inflation may remain well above the average of the last thirty years even if it declines somewhat from current levels.
+Inflation—Given the unparalleled amount of fiscal and monetary stimulus in previous years, the war in Ukraine, reduced investment in production capacity for some commodities, the trend towards de-globalization, and a shortage of labor, there is a risk that inflation may remain above the average of the last thirty years.

 Deglobalization—Rising geopolitical tensions across many parts of the world have resulted in a reversal of the globalization trend we have enjoyed since the fall of the Berlin Wall.
 A renewed priority to secure access to commodities and other vital product inputs, along with a race to establish global dominance in certain technologies, have led to a reversal of the free trade movement.
 We expect this development to be coupled with a sustained increase in geopolitical tensions, upward pressure on inflation, and a rising cost structure for some industries.

 Debt related issues—Sovereign debt levels were rising prior to the outbreak of COVID-19.
-However, in the wake of the virus, debt has increased significantly.
-In the U.S., government debt has increased approximately 38 percent since the end of 2019 and that trend shows no sign of reversing course.
+However, in the wake of the virus, they have increased significantly.
+In the U.S., government debt has increased approximately 40 percent since the end of 2019 and that trend shows no sign of reversing course.
+Furthermore, the United States has breached the debt ceiling and a near-term resolution is unlikely.

 Increasing government regulation of technology companies—Several of the leading technology companies have established dominant market positions and have few competitors.
 As the power of these companies continues to increase, government regulators are placing them under greater scrutiny by assessing their privacy policies, acquisition plans, and competitive practices.